 If you or someone you know is facing foreclosure and is seeking to engage an experienced CDPE, feel free to contact me immediately, and I will respond to your request on a priority basis.
 Taking action as soon as you can ensures that you have the most and best options available.×

 If you have an FHA home loan, you may qualify for the Making Home Affordable Program and have great opportunities to request a home load modification.

-Request A Home Loan Modification: CDPE help with the homeowner and stability plan to help homeowners avoid foreclosure and lower monthly mortgage payments.
+Request A Home Loan Modification: Home Detination offers resources as a CDPE who can help with the homeowner and stability plan to avoid foreclosure and lower monthly mortgage payments.

 Most Minneapolis Foreclosures Can Be Prevented

-Foreclosures in Minnesota can be prevented.
+Foreclosures in Minnesota can be prevented; don't fall into the Minnesota foreclosure timeline.
 Minneapolis and surrounding area homeowners facing foreclosure need to be aggressive and take action.
 Home Destination is here to help you explore your options and get help.
 Don't fight the foreclosure process on your own.
 If you're home is located anywhere in Twin Cities, we can help.
 The Minnesota Homeownership Center oversees a statewide network of trusted non-profit organizations with over 20 years of experience helping Minnesotans avoid foreclosure.
 Recent data gathered by the State of Minnesota calculates that on average 60 percent of Minnesota residents facing foreclosure qualify for help to prevent becoming another Minnesota foreclosed home.
 Homeowners seeking to exploring options will always find that Minnesota offers help 100% free, and available to anyone.